magento/devdocs/guides/v2.0/migration/migration-troubleshooting.md

 {%highlight xml%}
 There are duplicates in URL rewrites:
-Request path: <PATH.HTML> Store ID: <ID> Target path: <catalog/product/view/id/10>
+Request path: towel.html Store ID: 2 Target path: catalog/product/view/id/10
-Request path: <PATH.HTML> Store ID: <ID> Target path: <catalog/product/view/id/12>
+Request path: towel.html Store ID: 2 Target path: catalog/product/view/id/12
 {%endhighlight%}

 #### Explanation

-There are multiple Target Paths (each having the same Request Path and Store Id) for a URL rewrite.
-Magento 2 allows only one Target Path for a particular *Request Path + Store Id* pair in URL rewrites.
+There can only be a unique pair of Request Path + Store ID for a URL rewrite in Magento 2, while you're having two identical pairs with different Target Paths.

 #### Possible solution

-Set a unique Target Path value for the `auto_resolve_urlrewrite_duplicates` option in your `config.xml` file.
-In this case, a hash-string will be added to the other (conflicting) record of the URL reqwrite.
+Enable the `auto_resolve_urlrewrite_duplicates` option in your `config.xml` file.

+In this case, the Data Migration Tool will add a hash-string to the conflicting records of the URL reqwrite, and show the resolution result in your command line interface.
-*QUESTION*

-*Hash-string: do we need an example here?*

-*How EXACTLY will the hash-sting appear in the conflicting record?
-Will it be added automatically?*

 ### Mismatch of entities